 ✥ ✥ ✥

 It is important to have reliable estimates.
-Customers are happiest when their expectations are met.
-A team wants to realize the success that can result from properly sizing the work of a Sprint: too much work for the Sprint and stakeholder expectations suffer; too little work for the Sprint and the team is left with extra time on their hands for which work has not been planned or prepared.
+Customers are happiest when products meet or exceed their expectations.
+A team wants to size the work of a Sprint properly so it will deliver what the customer expects: too much work for the Sprint and stakeholder expectations suffer; too little work for the Sprint and the team has extra time on their hands for which work has not been planned or prepared.
 The same problems extend to longer time horizons, of delivering something several Sprints too late or several Sprints too early.
 However, if you spend a lot of effort estimating in days or hours, and your velocity changes, then the estimates are all wrong, anyhow.

-Part of being reliable is to be up-to-date: to ensure you are bringing the most current knowledge to bear.
-It’s hard to be up-to-date if it takes a long, boring exercise to torture estimations from the team.
+Part of being reliable is being up-to-date: to ensure that the most current knowledge stands behind the team’s estimates.
+It’s hard to be up-to-date if it takes a long, boring exercise to torture estimates from the team.

-The Product Owner needs to know when a set of features will be done to be able to provide an estimate for a release date.
+The Product Owner wants to know the earliest potential release date for a set of features.
 The natural inclination is to ask people to estimate the number of hours required to finish each item, and then to add up the hours required to finish all desired features and to project that number onto a calendar, presuming a fixed team size and a 37- or 40-hour week.
-However, the estimates for work completion don’t account for “in-between work” activities such as meetings, doing Email, administration, the costs of context switching, and even of many business tasks (including work ordering and estimation itself).
+However, the estimates for work completion don’t account for “in-between work” activities such as meetings, doing Email, administration, the costs of context switching, and even of many business tasks, including work ordering and estimation itself.
 A typical work week is much shorter than 40 hours, with teams more typically spending about half that much on focused work.
 A Harris Poll survey found that people spend only about 45% of their time on “primary job duties.”
 But the truth is, nobody really knows how many of those 40 hours are “overhead” and how many are “real work.”
 That makes it hard to know how many weeks it will take to accomplish a given number of hours of work.

-Estimates are not intended to be viewed as commitments.
-An estimate is merely a forecast of the effort that might be needed to accomplish work.
-If the team is using absolute estimation units such as days or hours, stakeholders may be tempted to calculate a possible availability date for a given item assuming, say, a 40-hour work week for each team member, and to challenge what the team forecasts as a likely release time based on knowledge of their own pace.
-The difference between the stakeholders’ naive calculation and the team’s more informed calculation breaks down trust between them, and any attempt to explain away the disparity as a difference between real hours and ideal hours may be viewed with suspicion.
+An estimate is not a commitment, but rather a best guess of the work to complete a given Product Backlog Item (PBI) or Sprint Backlog Item (SBI).
+If the team is using absolute estimation units such as days or hours, it may suggest to stakeholders that they can calculate a possible availability date for a given item assuming, say, a 40-hour work week for each team member, and to “prove” that the team can complete it earlier.
+The problem, of course, is that the 40-hour week is a fiction.
+The difference between the stakeholders’ naive calculation and the team’s more informed calculation breaks down trust between them, and stakeholders may view any attempt to explain away the disparity as a difference between real hours and ideal hours with suspicion.

 The Development Team needs to measure how process improvement affects their capacity for work.
 Removing impediments may cause velocity to increase.
 Without a velocity measure based on estimation points, it is difficult and often impossible to assess the results of an intended process improvement.

 The Development Team and the Product Owner want to have a certain level of accuracy in the estimation.
-People have difficulty estimating in absolute units (e.g. meters, days).
-Estimating in relative units is proven to be a more accurate alternative.
+People have difficulty estimating in absolute units (e.g. meters, days) (see “Wedding Planning” in , and also ).
+Research shows that estimating in relative units is a more accurate alternative.
 When using absolute estimations the units we use for estimation imply a corresponding duration.
 People can agree on the size of a thing like a 100 meter track but they will have a hard time agreeing on how fast it takes to run the 100 meters.
 We can agree that running 200 meters will probably take more than double the time as for 100 meters, though we may not be able to agree the time for either.
 Experience will tell us how long it will take to run 100 meters, which means that we should be able to project how long it would take to run twice as long.Therefore:

 Use unit-less numbers for effort estimation.
-Use relative estimation, starting with a widely-understood and simple work item whose effort in Estimation Points can be used as a baseline for the rest.
+Use relative estimation, starting with the Estimation Points for some simple work item that everyone understands well as a baseline for the rest.